 In 2008 Janet exhibited 10 prints at The Print Center in Philadelphia in an exhibit titled The Philadelphia Etchings.
 This exhibit of etchings, curated by John Caperton, was the culmination of Janet’s seven-year collaboration with master printer Cindi Ettinger.
 Works from that exhibit were purchased for the Print Collection of the Free Library of Philadelphia.
 Two of her prints traveled to India in 2012 for an exhibit titled Multiple Encounters.

 In 2013 Janet exhibited photographs in an exhibit curated by Vicky A. Clark and Cindy Lisica at two venues Pennsylvania.
 Cast of Characters featured photos of miniature railroad figures in surprising and humorous situations.

-Beginning in August, 2015 Janet began a collaboration with Brent Bond of Santo Press, who now prints and publishes her work.
-Over 75 editions of prints have been created during this short span of time.
+In August, 2015 Janet began a collaborating with Brent Bond of Santo Press, who now prints and publishes her work.
+Over 100 editions of prints have been created during this short span of time.

 From 2003 to 2007, Janet was an adjunct professor at Moore College of Art where she taught in both Textiles and the Basics Department.
 She was a Guest Lecturer in Moore’s Fine Arts Department in 2006 and a Senior Thesis Advisor.
 In 2002, she was an intern at The Fabric Workshop and Museum where she worked on the Leonardo Drew project casting paper for his installation Number 80.
 In spring of 2003 she completed an apprenticeship at The Fabric Workshop and in 2004 had a residency at Cooper Union in Printmaking.
 In Arizona, Janet taught Printmaking at Arizona State University and was an Artist in Residence at Mesa Art Center’s Printmaking studio from 2009-2011 and 2013-2016.